11 Merging with dplyr

 The filtering join functions are useful if you want to filter out observations by some criterion in a different data set.

-Exercise 3.
+Class Exercise 0.
 Examine the following data sets (the first is df1 and the second is df2) and then, without running any code, answer the following questions.

 id xvar